-Project managers (PMs) work as a mediator between a customer and development team.
+Project managers (PMs) work as a mediator between a customer and tech team.
 These professionals are skilled at planning the development process and managing the project from start to finish.

 In terms of development experience, software developers have no rivals.
 Naturally, it seems that they’re a perfect fit for a PM position.
 That’s definitely true, but it means that a developer stops coding and starts managing teams.

 Developers cannot code and be PMs at the same time.
 When they’re managing teams and communicating with clients, they aren’t writing code.
 For example, when I’m coding, I’m totally focused on the code.
 But when I get distracted, I lose track of what’s going on, and after returning to the code, I need additional 10-15 minutes to pick back up.

 Developers should code and project managers should manage the team and control the app development process.

 If you’re not going to hire a PM, then you should become a PM.
 After all, you know your idea better and you’re responsible for the whole app development project.